firebase/flutterfire/README.md

 ## Contributing

+**Note about contributing to Docs**: We're in the process of updating documentation for the FlutterFire SDK.
+Please hold your PRs for docs until May 5th.

 If you wish to contribute a change to any of the existing plugins in this repo, please review our [contribution guide](https://github.com/FirebaseExtended/flutterfire/blob/master/CONTRIBUTING.md) and open a [pull request](https://github.com/FirebaseExtended/flutterfire/pulls).